The Taggerung

 The Taggerung is a fantasy novel by Brian Jacques, published in 2001.
 It is the 14th book in the Redwall series.

 Plot summary

 His birth was a long-awaited legend full of mystery and promise, among the outlaw Juska tribes along the western shore.
 Denoted by a unique mark on his right paw, the Taggerung is a fearsome fighter (In the story, the word 'Taggerung' literally means a warrior of unbeatable strength, courage, and savagery), a warrior the likes of which has not been seen for many seasons.(Sawney Rath's father was the most recent).
-When a seer from one tribe predicted his birth at Redwall Abbey, Sawney Rath, leader of the Juskarath, sets out to capture the Taggerung.
+When a seer from one tribe predicted his birth at Redwall Abbey, Sawney Rath the ferret, leader of the Juskarath, sets out to capture the Taggerung.